z88dk/z88dk-website/index.md

 ## z88dk is dedicated to z80 family machines

-Because we're focussed on z80 machines we can optimise!
+Because we only target z80 family machines we can optimise!
 That means the core performance sensitive parts of the C standard library are written in 100% assembler.